ProgrammingWarmups/www.warmups.dev/warmups/warmup3.md

 - Fill in the `_` to reference the correct variables
 - Answer these questions as you study this program:
   - What is the output produced by this program?
-  - What is the purpose of a user-defined function?
+  - What is the input, output, and behavior of `read`?
-  - What is the input, output, and behavior of `mean`?
+  - What is the input, output, and behavior of `display`?

 </codeblock>